 To prepare you for your upcoming course and get your brain engaged in thinking creatively we have a few pages of activities for you to try over the summer.
 We have included a range to suit different situations as we understand some of you may have more experience/materials than others.
 We want to see what you have done when you start in September so keep documenting anything you do in photographs or a sketchbook.
-Send any work you do over summer to your tutors: beverleigh.claypool@burycollege.ac.uk
+Please send images of your creations to richard.lucas@burycollege.ac.uk along with your name and the course you plan on studying.